 Leaves and Blossoms Along the Way by Mary Oliver

-What is it like inside you and around you in this moment?
+What is it like around you in this moment?
+What is it like inside?

 Read the following quote (either silently or aloud) 1-2 times.
 Imagine the words being poured out into your hands.
 See if a couple of words linger that you can turn toward with curiosity.